harturo123/QlikSenseReloader/README.md

 QlikSenseReloader
 ======
-Reload Qlik Sense apps from the command line
+Reload Qlik Sense apps from the command line.

 Installation
 ------